-In order to prepare model for 3D printing in Pix4D, the base (platform) has to be made.
+In order to prepare a model for 3D printing in Pix4D, the base (platform) has to be made.
 To add the base and make the model printable in Pix4D:

 1. Define manual tie points (MTPs) all along the hull of the mesh.

-2. Offset these MTPs along the z axis to have a stable base.
-As a minimum requirement the MTPs should have the lowest altitude value of the whole project.
+2. Offset these MTPs along the z-axis to have a stable base.
+As a minimum requirement, the MTPs should have the lowest altitude value of the whole project.

 3. To complete the base, create surfaces for the base.
-Firstly, connect the MTPs on sides.
-Manually create all the surfaces from the top MTPs to the bottom MTPs, use the counterclockwise direction to connect points.
+Firstly, connect the MTPs on the sides.
+Manually create all the surfaces from the top MTPs to the bottom MTPs, and use the counterclockwise direction to connect points.

 5. Ensure to select the option in the right sidebar that all the surfaces will be used for mesh generation and generate the mesh.